UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_2_MVVM/async-programming.md

 }
 ```

+No event handlers and no lambda's were needed, yet the UI is not blocked, so how is done?
 Again, less work out from the actual download

 ```C#
 var bytes = await webClient.DownloadDataTaskAsync(url);